BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I worked on the guided project on DataQuest.
 I found out that the black ethnicity group study in less safest schools.
 I have to investigate further the correlation between percentage of the hispanic group and SAT scores.

 **Thoughts**: I did some cool plot customizations!
 That was very exciting!

+### Day 65: May 10, 2020

+**Today's Progress**: Today I worked on the guided project on DataQuest.
+I found out that the English learners percentage correlates negatively with average SAT scores.

+**Thoughts**: It was very interesting to search for information on Google to understand the causes of correlations I've found.